michaelbrawer/DonSimon/README.md

 Era toggles on the screen's left switch between sounds of 3 "eras" of Buchla synthesis:
 - 1963 -  colorful sine wave based, frequency-modulated sounds of the Buchla 100.
 Bongos!
-- 1973 - featurning the complex waveshaping of the greatest analog oscillator there ever was, and likely will ever be, the holy grail: the Buchla 259.
+- 1973 - featuring the complex waveshaping of the greatest analog oscillator there ever was, and likely will ever be, the holy grail: the Buchla 259.
-- 2004 - Buchla goes digial.
+- 2004 - Buchla goes digital.
 Wavetables, aliasing, crispy bit-wise weirdness.
 Good Times.

 "Difficulty" toggle works two ways.
 In easy mode, Simon increments by one move per turn, in difficult it increments by two.
 In difficult mode, timers for flash duration and user count-out are also faster.